TigrinyaNLP/TigrinyaNLP.github.io/index.md

 and give someone a starting point to implement all these cool technologies in Tigrinya.

 ---
-This page is an initiative by Seret Foundation -language team.
+This page is an initiative by SERET Foundation -language team.
 Anyone is free to use without any limitation.